olin/studentgovernment/student_government_bylaws.md

 Any member of the Student Body may propose an amendment to the Student Government Constitution by presenting the amendment in written form to the President of the Student Government.
-The Student Government reviews the amendment at its next meeting and decide whether to call a Town Meeting.
+The Student Government reviews the amendment at its next meeting and decides whether to call a Town Meeting.

-If the amendment passes review, the President will call a Town Meeting within three school weeks.
-The Vice President for Communications will send an announcement containing the finalized amendment to the entire Student Body at least one week in advance of the Town Meeting.
-The Student Body will decide at a Town Meeting to decide whether or not to approve the amendment.
-The Vice President for Communications will send an announcement describing the outcome of the meeting to the entire Student Body within 24 hours of the close of the meeting.
+If the amendment passes review, the President calls a Town Meeting within three school weeks.
+The Vice President for Communications sends an announcement containing the finalized amendment to the entire Student Body at least one week in advance of the Town Meeting.
+The Student Body decides at a Town Meeting whether or not to approve the amendment.
+The Vice President for Communications sends an announcement describing the outcome of the meeting to the entire Student Body within 24 hours of the close of the meeting.

 #### Section 2.
 Amending the By-Laws.